-And in that light, I have a brand new side dish recipe for you today that’s reminiscent of your favorite rice.
 Cauliflower rice is a concept that has been in the healthy eating world for quite a while.
-I have made a whole bunch of different cauliflower rice recipes – with everything from Asian flavors to Mexican flavors to Hawaiian flavors!
+I have made a whole bunch of different cauliflower rice recipes, with everything from Asian flavors to Mexican flavors to Hawaiian flavors.

-But nothing has compared to the recipe that I accidentally created the other day.
-Instead of shredding the cauliflower raw and then throwing into a skillet for a few minutes, I started with a boiled head of cauliflower which resulted in plumper, softer rice – more like couscous.
+But nothing compares to this recipe that I accidentally created.
+Instead of shredding the cauliflower raw and then throwing it into a skillet for a few minutes, I started with a boiled head of cauliflower that resulted in plumper, softer rice—more like couscous.
 Wowsa!
-Both the flavor and consistency blew me away – and the kids gobbled it down when I served grilled salmon fillets over it.
+Both the flavor and the consistency blew me away—and the kids gobbled it down when I served grilled salmon fillets over it.

-So, my friend, you see that it is so very possible to eat a diet that is lighter, filled with wholesome fiber and void of the naughty stuff that gets us in trouble with our weight and health.
-I hope you give this recipe a try really soon and let me know how your family enjoyed it!
+So, my friend, you see that it is so very possible to eat a diet that is lighter, filled with whole- some fiber, and void of the naughty stuff that gets us in trouble with our weight and health.
+I hope that you give this recipe a try really soon and that your family loves it.

-- Bring large pot of water to boil.
-Trim the leaves from the cauliflower heads and place both heads in the boiling water, covered, for 5 minutes.
+Bring a large pot of water to a boil.
+Meanwhile, trim the leaves and stems from the cauliflower heads and place both heads in the boiling water, covered, for 5 minutes.
 Carefully remove the cauliflower with tongs and set aside until cooled.

-- In a skillet, heat 1 Tablespoon of the olive oil over medium-high.
-Add the garlic, zucchini carrots and red onion.
-Sauté for 10 minutes, until golden and tender.
+In a skillet, heat 1 tablespoon of the olive oil over medium-high heat.
+Add the garlic, zucchini, carrots, and red onion.
+Sauté for 10 minutes, until the vegetables are golden and tender.
+Set aside.

-- Cut the cooled cauliflower heads into florets, then run through the food processor with the grading attachment.
-Transfer to a large bowl, and mix in the remaining tablespoon of olive oil, lemon juice, fresh parsley, sea salt, black pepper.
-Mix in the veggies, and serve.
+Cut the cooled cauliflower heads into florets, then run them through the food processor fitted with the grating attachment.
+Transfer the shredded cauliflower to a large bowl and mix in the remaining 1 tablespoon olive oil, plus the lemon juice, fresh parsley, sea salt, and black pepper.
+Mix in the sautéed veggies and serve.
 Enjoy!